-There has been broad support for a phased approach to REDD-plus, which would start with readiness activities, followed by implementation of policies and measure, finally moving on to performance-based REDD-plus.
+There has been broad support for a phased approach to REDD-plus, as reflected in the outcome of the Cancun Conference (see Part III of this guide).
+This would start with readiness activities, followed by implementation of policies and measure, finally moving on to performance-based REDD-plus.
 Norway for example has proposed that REDD-plus could be funded from voluntary sources (for example through the World Bank) in the first phase, moving on to a mix of public funding sources and carbon markets in the final phase.